OpenDSA/OpenDSA/RST/en/PointersJava/PointerIntro.rst

-The prose and images in this version originally came from a document written by Nick Parlante of Stanford University, and used by permission of the author.
+The prose and images in this version originally came from a document written by Nick Parlante of Stanford University, and used by permission of the author:
 "`Pointers and Memory
 <http://cslibrary.stanford.edu/102/PointersAndMemory.pdf>`_"
 by Nick Parlante, Copyright 1998-2000,
 Stanford CS Education Library.

-This version of the book is focussed on pointers in Java.
+This version of the book focuses on pointers in Java.
 The orginal version of the material was written for C/CPP.

 Our goals for this project include the following: